-Monitoring means systematic and regular studies to document the condition of the environmental resources, describe the risk of pollution and carry out control of pollution of marine environmental resources.
+Monitoring means systematic and regular studies to document the condition of the environmental values, describe the risk of pollution and carry out control of pollution of marine environmental values.

-The monitoring duty entails that mappings of critical conditions and risk parameters, dimensioning, transport and the spread of pollution and influences on environmental resources are carried out.
+The monitoring duty entails that mappings of critical conditions and risk parameters, dimensioning, transport and spread of pollution and impact on environmental values are carried out.